zcash-hackworks/zdev-docker/README.md

 See the individual projects' documentation for build instructions.

-## Docker Tips
+To open another shell into the running container, run `docker container ls`, copy the container ID, and then run `docker exec -it <container ID> bash`.

 To update the Ubuntu packages in the `zdev` image or make changes to which dependencies are installed, edit the `docker/install-build-dependencies.sh` script and then re-build the `zdev` image using the same command as above.
 The changes will take effect in the next container instance you launch.

-To open another shell into a running container, run `docker container ls`, copy the container ID, and then run `docker exec -it <container ID> bash`.

-## Build Instructions
+## Build Cheat Sheet

 THESE ARE UNOFFICIAL INSTRUCTIONS.
 SEE THE INDIVIDUAL PROJECTS' DOCUMENTATION FOR POSSIBLY-MORE-ACCURATE INSTRUCTIONS.